lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 * constraints on the amount of computation feasible in a period of time ("processing power"),

-* constraints on the available power and/or total energy, and
+* constraints on the available power and/or total energy,

+* constraints on the security characteristics attainable, and

 * constraints on user interface and accessibility in deployment (ability to set keys, update software, etc.).